 Colorado currently spends $26 million a year on tobacco prevention and cessation programs, which is 47.8 percent of the $54.4 million recommended by the Centers for Disease Control and Prevention (CDC).
 Other key findings for Colorado include:

-- Colorado will collect $296.3 million in revenue this year from the 1998 state tobacco settlement and tobacco taxes, but will spend only 7.8 percent of the money on tobacco prevention programs.
+- Colorado this year will collect $298.7 million in revenue from the 1998 tobacco settlement and tobacco taxes, but will spend just 8.7 percent of it on tobacco prevention programs.
 This means Colorado is spending less than 9 cents of every dollar in tobacco revenue to fight tobacco use.

-- Tobacco companies spend $131 million each year to market their deadly and addictive products in Colorado – over 5 times what the state spends on tobacco prevention.
-Nationwide, tobacco companies spend $9.1 billion a year on marketing – more than $1 million every hour.
+- The tobacco companies spend $123.1 million a year to market their products in Colorado.
+This is 5 times what the state spends on tobacco prevention.

 SOURCE Campaign for Tobacco-Free Kids